-This information will teach you how to give yourself a subcutaneous (SUB-kyoo-TAY-nee-us) injection (shot) using a prefilled syringe.
+This information will help you learn how to give yourself a subcutaneous (SUB-kyoo-TAY-nee-us) injection (shot) using a prefilled syringe.
 A subcutaneous injection is an injection that’s given under your skin.
 A prefilled syringe is a syringe that comes with medicine inside.

-How you store your prefilled syringes depends on the medication that’s inside.
-Most medications are stored at room temperature, but some need to be kept in the refrigerator.
-Your nurse will tell you how to store your syringes and check off one of the boxes below to help you remember.
+How you store your prefilled syringes depends on the medicine inside them.
+Most medicines are stored at room temperature, but some need to be kept in the refrigerator.
+Your healthcare provider will tell you how to store your syringes.
+Don’t store your prefilled syringes in the freezer or leave them in direct sunlight.

-If the medication inside the syringe freezes by accident, put it near the front of the refrigerator or on the shelves on the inside of the refrigerator door so it can thaw.
+If the medicine inside a syringe freezes, put the syringe near the front of the refrigerator or on the shelves inside the refrigerator door so it can thaw.
 If it freezes more than once, don’t use it.
-Call your doctor or nurse for further instructions.
+Call your healthcare provider for further instructions.

 - 1 alcohol pad

 - 1 small gauze pad or cotton ball, except if you’re giving yourself an injection of enoxaparin (Lovenox®) or heparin